 Coconut Sheet Cake

-- 1 (18.25 oz) Betty Crocker white cake mix (plus ingredients needed to bake cake)
+- 1 18.25 oz Betty Crocker white cake mix (plus ingredients needed to bake cake)

-- 1 14oz can sweetened condensed milk
+- 1 14 oz can sweetened condensed milk

-- 1 15oz can cream of coconut (like Coco Lopez)
+- 1 15 oz can cream of coconut (like Coco Lopez)

 - 2 ½ cups shredded coconut, toasted

 - Mix up cake according to package directions and add coconut extract.
 Bake cake according to directions in a 9×13 cake pan.

-Poke tons of holes with a toothpick on top of the cake.
+- Poke tons of holes with a toothpick on top of the cake.
 Slowly pour sweetened condensed milk and cream of coconut on top of cake while still hot.
 (Don't get nervous if it looks like a lot of liquid sitting on the sides.
 The cake will soak it all up!)

 - Once cake completely cooled, add gelatin and water to a small bowl.
 Microwave for 30 seconds.
 Gelatin should be completely dissolved, stir to combine once more and set aside.